concisys-dev0/bom_quoter/README.md

 ## Acknowledgements

-This project was initially based on the Digikey, Mouser, and TTI APIs, which served as a foundation for the "Concisys BOM Quoter."
+This project is built upon the Digikey, Mouser, and TTI APIs, as well as the current Concisys ERP, which served as a foundation for the "Concisys BOM Quoter."

 ## Contributing
 Main Contributors: